grandjeanlab/INCF_preclinical/README.md

 <details>
 <summary>Participating to the AIDAmri hands-on demo</summary>

 There will be a hands-on demonstration of the AIDAmri software broadcasted during the workshop.
-It will be possible to follow along from your computer if you install the prerequesites.
+It will be possible to follow along from your computer if you install the prerequisites.
 The following will be required:
 * [Jupyter Notebook](https://jupyter.org/install)
 * [Docker](https://docs.docker.com/get-docker/)
 * [Download AIDAmri](https://github.com/Aswendt-Lab/AIDAmri/tree/workshop) and proceed with building the container as described in the Docker_manual.pdf